 - BISAP score

-Formulated in the second half of the 20th century; Ranson’s criterion is used to grade the severity of acute pancreatitis.
+Formulated in the second half of the 20th century; Ranson’s criteria are used to grade the severity of acute pancreatitis.

-For patients with non-gallstone pancreatitis; the parameters introduced are:
+For patients with non-gallstone pancreatitis, the parameters introduced are as follows:

 - WBC count > 16,000 cells/mm3